wp-plugins/nivo-image-slider/readme.txt

 A WordPress Image slider based on [Nivo Slider](http://dev7studios.com/plugins/nivo-slider/) to display image slider on post, page or theme.
 It's an easy, simple & responsive slider, which looks awesome in every single theme.

+= Single Slider for a site =

 Just create your slides from the Slider menu & paste the following shortcode where you want to display this slider:

 `[all-nivoslider theme='default|dark|light|bar']`

-= For example: if you want to add 'light' theme just write as following code =
+For example: if you want to add 'light' theme just write as following code

 `[all-nivoslider theme='light']`

 Or you can paste following to add slider to your theme:

 `<?php echo do_shortcode("[all-nivoslider theme='light']"); ?>`

+= Multiple Slider for a site =

 If you want to use multiple slider at diffrent page or post at your theme write the following code